 Freeland is anti-Palestinian.
 Just before a November meeting with Prime Minister Benjamin Netanyahu Freeland touted Canada’s “unwavering and ironclad” support for Israel and her ministry has justified the killing of peaceful Palestinian protesters.
 Isolating Canada from world opinion, Freeland sided with the US, Israel and some tiny Pacific island states in opposing a resolution supporting Palestinian statehood backed by 176 nations.

 Freeland’s grandfather was a Nazi propagandist.
-While obviously not responsible for her grandpa’s misdeeds during World War II, Freeland has praised him and deflected questions on the matter by saying Moscow may be trying to “destabilize” Canadian democracy.
+While obviously not responsible for her grandpa’s misdeeds during the Second World War, Freeland has praised him and deflected questions on the matter by saying Moscow may be trying to “destabilize” Canadian democracy.
 In so doing she has stoked Russophobia.
 Ottawa has ramped up its military presence on Russia’s doorstep (Ukraine, Poland and Latvia) and recently added Ukraine to Canada’s Automatic Firearms Country Control List, which allows Canadian companies to export weapons to that country with little restriction.

 Appalled by the abhorrent statement from Supreme Leader Khamenei.
 Canada strongly condemns this incitement to violence, and condemns all of Iran's threats against Israel.
 Canada is a loyal friend of Israel, and we will continue to support Israel's right to live in peace.— Chrystia Freeland (@cafreeland) June 4, 2018